-The healthcare system in Australia is praised as one of the world's best, and it comes as no surprise that the country’s population claims one of the highest life expectancies in the world.
+The healthcare system in Australia is praised as one of the world's best, and it comes as no surprise that the country has one of the highest life expectancies in the world.
 A hybrid of both public and private service provisions, Australia's healthcare system is affordable and accessible.

 Public healthcare in Australia

-While the public healthcare system in Australia is quite efficient and is accepted internationally as a world-class operation, expats should realise that there are still occasional queues and waiting lists for non-emergency surgery.
-What’s more, the standards of rural facilities and urban facilities can differ, and for those living far from a metropolis, it may be necessary to travel some distance to receive the right kind of care for complicated or specialised cases.
+While the public healthcare system in Australia is an efficient and world-class operation, there are still occasional queues and waiting lists for things like non-emergency surgery.
+The standards of rural facilities and urban facilities may also differ, and for those living far from a metro, it may be necessary to travel some distance to receive care for complicated or specialised cases.

-The government supported healthcare system is called Medicare; it is available to all Australian citizens and permanent residents, and is paid for through taxes levied on individual salaries.
-The Medicare scheme completely covers treatment in public hospitals, and also offers complete or partial coverage of the cost of doctors’ consultations.
+The government-supported healthcare system is called Medicare.
+It is available to all Australian citizens and permanent residents and is paid for by taxes levied on individual salaries.
+The Medicare scheme covers treatment in public hospitals and also offers complete or partial coverage of the cost of doctors’ consultations.

-Though the Medicare scheme doesn’t make it compulsory to visit certain doctors, expats should realise that in order to see a specialist and have the cost of the consultation and procedures covered, it’s necessary to first get a referral from a general practitioner.
+Though the Medicare scheme doesn’t make it compulsory to visit certain doctors, expats should be aware that, to have the cost of the consultation and procedures of a specialist covered, it’s necessary to first get a referral from a general practitioner.

-However, even if someone is eligible for Medicare, not all medical care will necessarily be covered.
-Therefore, it is highly recommended that expats take out some form of private medical insurance.
+With that said, not all medical care will necessarily be covered on the Medicare programme.
+We therefore recommend that expats take out some form of private medical insurance.

 Private healthcare in Australia